wayblueorg/wayblue/README.md

 Changes and decisions in the images:
 - Set saner SDDM defaults
 - Set saner wf-shell defaults
-- Set saner waybar defaults (coming soon)
+- Set saner waybar defaults
 - Add a reasonable suite of tools that are needed to have a working desktop with a wayland compositor
 - Build in a minimally opinionated config for each compositor and tools that works out of the box